Re-use CAD details in future plans by creating a CAD block of the detail and then adding the detail to the Library Browser.

 Create detail drawings in your plan using the Auto Detail tool, CAD blocks from the library or manually using the CAD tools.

 Line weight scaling affects both line weights and line styles, and can be particularly noticeable with dashed line styles.

 Individual CAD lines and arcs can be snapped together end-to-end to form a polyline, but only when Endpoint Object Snaps are on and Edit Object Parts is off.

-Converting a Chief Architect plan file into a two-dimensional AutoCAD compatible .dxf or .dwg file is easy to do using the Export Tools.
+Use the Export tools to convert a Chief Architect plan file into a two-dimensional AutoCAD compatible DXF or DWG file.

 Cabinet elevations can be easily created using the Wall Elevation, and CAD Detail From View tools.
 Trim unnecessary lines using the Trim Objects tool.

 To create a polyline solid with precise dimensions use the CAD tools to create a closed polyline of the desired shape and convert it to a polyline solid.